jhmlam/CSCI-653/README.md

 ### Problem description
 Recently, a new method, [augmented partial factorization (APF)](https://arxiv.org/abs/2205.07887)[1], shows significant efficiency gain when we explore multi-input systems.
 However, now the APF method just utilizes the ''sequential'' [MUMPS solver](https://mumps-solver.org/index.php), and it constrains the system size we can explore, especially when we consider a fully 3D system.
 Therefore, we want to have our APF method utilize the ''parallel'' MUMPS solver and its parallelization feature, which enables us to simulate large multi-input systems that have never been studied before.

 Actually, the parallel MUMPS solver is already there.
-The main work for this project is to implement the interface between our MESTI code and the parallel MUMPS solver, and test the parallalization performance.
-In our 3D MESTI code, we would use JULIA language and call the MUMPS through MUMPS3.jl[2].
+The main work for this project is to extend the 2D formalism to 3D and implement the interface between our MESTI code and the parallel MUMPS solver, and test the parallalization performance.
+In our 3D MESTI code, we would use Julia language and call the MUMPS solver through MUMPS3.jl[2].

 ### Augmented partial factorization (APF)
-Multi-source linear response of the system can be described in an M′ × M scattering matrix **S**.
-Given any input ,written as a vector *v*, the relevant response (can be in any basis) written as a vector *u* through
+Multi-source linear response of the system can be described in an M′ × M scattering matrix $\bf{S}$.
+Given any input ,written as a vector $\it{v}$, the relevant response (can be in any basis) written as a vector $\it{u}$ through
 $$u_n = \sum_{m=1}^M S_{nm} v_m$$

 <p align="center">